$0 Belgium School Meeting Prep Checklist

 How to Fight a Segregation Recommendation in Belgium Without a Lawyer

-If your child's school in Belgium is recommending buitengewoon onderwijs (Flemish) or enseignement specialise (French) and you believe mainstream inclusion with accommodations is appropriate, you can challenge that recommendation without a lawyer.
-Belgium has formal appeal mechanisms specifically designed for this — the Commissie inzake Leerlingenrechten in Flanders, the French Community's recours procedure, and Unia discrimination complaints across all systems.
+If your child's school in Belgium is recommending buitengewoon onderwijs (Flemish) or enseignement spécialisé (French) and you believe mainstream inclusion with accommodations is appropriate, you can challenge the resulting decision without a lawyer.
+Belgium has formal routes for enrollment refusals, French Community recourse, and Unia discrimination complaints across all systems.
 The process is bureaucratic, not legal.
 You need documentation, deadlines, and the right arguments — not a law degree.

 Here's the honest reality: you're not guaranteed to win.
 Belgium has a historical and institutional preference for segregation, with roughly 4.4% of Flemish students and 5% of French Community students in separate special education facilities.
 But you have legal ground to stand on, and the system has formal mechanisms you can use.